grycap/oscar/docs/deploy-im-dashboard.md

 # Deployment with the IM Dashboard

-An OSCAR cluster can easily be deployed on multiple Cloud back-ends without requiring any installation by using the [Infrastructure Manager](https://www.grycap.upv.es/im)'s Dashboard ([IM Dashboard](https://appsgrycap.i3m.upv.es:31443/im-dashboard/login)).
+An OSCAR cluster can be easily deployed on multiple Cloud back-ends without requiring any installation by using the [Infrastructure Manager](https://www.grycap.upv.es/im)'s Dashboard ([IM Dashboard](https://appsgrycap.i3m.upv.es:31443/im-dashboard/login)).
 This is a managed service provided by the [GRyCAP](https://www.grycap.upv.es) research group at the [Universitat Politècnica de València](https://www.upv.es) to deploy customized virtual infrastructures across many Cloud providers.

 Using the IM Dashboard is the easiest and most convenient approach to deploy an OSCAR cluster.
-It also automatically allocates a DNS entry and TLS certificates to support HTTPS-based access to the OSCAR cluster and companion service (e.g. MinIO).
+It also automatically allocates a DNS entry and TLS certificates to support HTTPS-based access to the OSCAR cluster and companion services (e.g. MinIO).

 This example shows how to deploy an OSCAR cluster on [Amazon Web Services (AWS)](https://aws.amazon.com) with two nodes.
 Thanks to the IM, the very same procedure applies to deploy the OSCAR cluster in an on-premises Cloud (such as OpenStack) or any other Cloud provider supported by the IM.